-(Revised 9/2000)
+(Revised 01/2021)

-Government Code Section 17051.5 assigns the responsibility to stop payment on State warrants to the agency that initiated the warrant.
+Government Code section 17051.5 assigns the responsibility to stop payment on State warrants to the agency/department that initiated the warrant.

-To initiate a stop payment on warrants erroneously issued to the wrong payee or in the wrong amount and warrants which the authorizing agency deems necessary to withhold payment, agencies must submit a memorandum requesting stop payment to the SCO, Division of Administration and Disbursements, P.O.
+To initiate a stop payment on warrants erroneously issued to the wrong payee or in the wrong amount and warrants which the authorizing agency/department deems necessary to withhold payment, agencies must submit a memorandum requesting stop payment to the SCO, Division of Administration and Disbursements, P.O.
 Box 942850, Sacramento, CA 94250-5871.
 The memorandum must include the following: